isabella232/sc_Internationalization/3 - Localization/Localization.md

 > Change the strings as follows:
 >
+> 1. " conversations.
+What do you want to talk about today?" -> " de conversaciones. ¿Qué quieres hablar hoy?"
-> 1. "Hello, my name is Peter." -> "¡Hola, me llamo Pedro!"
+> 2. "Hello, my name is Peter." -> "¡Hola, me llamo Pedro!"
-> 2. "Hello, Peter.
+> 3. "Hello, Peter.
 Nice to meet you!" -> "Hola Pedro. ¡Encantada de conocerte!"
-> 3. "How are you?" -> "¿Cómo estás?"
+> 4. "How are you?" -> "¿Cómo estás?"
-> 4. "I am good.
+> 5. "I am good.
 And you?" -> "Soy bueno. ¿Y usted?"
-> 5. "I'm doing well, thank you." -> "Lo estoy haciendo bien, gracias."
+> 6. "I'm doing well, thank you." -> "Lo estoy haciendo bien, gracias."
-> 6. "OK" -> "Vale"
+> 7. "OK" -> "Vale"
+> 8. "Over " -> "Más de "
-> 7. "Peter is tired" -> "Pedro está cansado"
+> 9. "Peter is tired" -> "Pedro está cansado"
-> 8. "Restart for more conversation." -> "Reinicie para más conversación."
+> 10. "Restart for more conversation." -> "Reinicie para más conversación."
-> 9. "See you tomorrow?" -> "¿Se veo mañana?"
+> 11. "See you tomorrow?" -> "¿Se veo mañana?"
-> 10. "Sure!" -> "¡Claro!"
+> 12. "Sure!" -> "¡Claro!"

 Remember, you only change the values to the right of the equal sign.
 And if you do that, that's all you need to do at this point in order to add support for Spanish to your code!
 Simple enough, or what?